Gold-containing drugs

 Gold-containing drugs are pharmaceuticals that contain gold.
 Sometimes these species are referred to as "gold salts".
 "Chrysotherapy" and "aurotherapy" are the applications of gold compounds to medicine.
 Research on the medicinal effects of gold began in 1935, primarily to reduce inflammation and to slow disease progression in patients with rheumatoid arthritis.
 The use of gold compounds has decreased since the 1980s because of numerous side effects and monitoring requirements, limited efficacy, and very slow onset of action.
 Most chemical compounds of gold, including some of the drugs discussed below, are not salts, but are examples of metal thiolate complexes.

+In the modern period research has increased on gold nanoparticles which has applications in diagnostics, drug delivery and various therapies.

 Use in rheumatoid arthritis

 Investigation of medical applications of gold began at the end of the 19th century, when gold cyanide demonstrated efficacy in treating Mycobacterium tuberculosis in vitro.

 Indications

 The use of injected gold compound is indicated for rheumatoid arthritis.
 Its uses have diminished with the advent of newer compounds such as methotrexate and because of numerous side effects.
 The efficacy of orally administered gold is more limited than injecting the gold compounds.